 About Low Testosterone

 As you age, it may feel like that you’re losing your drive for the things you love.
-You may also feel weaker, or even prone to changes in mood.
-In men, most would attribute this to decreased testosterone levels.
+You may be prone to changes in mood.
+In men, this could be attribute to decreased testosterone levels.
 But what does that really mean, and how does that affect men?

 Some Effects of Testosterone

 - Growth and maturation of prostate, and other male sex organs

 - Development of male hair distribution such as facial hair

 - Changes in body muscle mass and strength and fat distribution